gousiosg/java-callgraph/README.md

 mvn install
 </code>

-This will produce a `target` directory with two jars
+This will produce a `target` directory with two executable jars:

 #### Examples